-Dentally Necessary services are services that are Medically Necessary and Appropriate for the diagnosis or treatment of a Member's dental condition according to accepted standards of dental practice and that are not provided only as a convenience.
+Dentally Necessary services are services that are medically necessary and appropriate for the diagnosis or treatment of a member's dental condition according to accepted standards of dental practice and that are not provided only as a convenience.
 Most utilization decisions are limited to determinations of whether services are covered under the terms of the plan contract.
-Evidence of Coverage distributed to BCBSMT enrollees include a list of covered dental services, exclusions, limitations and other relevant information that define Member dental benefits.
-A denial or rejection of a Prior authorization or payment request in most instances indicates only that the service is either not a covered service or is subject to an exclusion and/or limitation.
+Evidence of Coverage documents distributed to BCBSMT enrollees include a list of covered dental services, exclusions, limitations, and other relevant information that define member dental benefits.
+A denial or rejection of a prior authorization or payment request in most instances indicates only that the service is either not a covered service or is subject to an exclusion and/or limitation.
 The determination is not intended to reflect any opinion of whether the service is medically/dentally required.

 BCBSMT abides by applicable federal and state (Montana) laws and regulations concerning Utilization Review and Medical/Dental Necessity determinations.
-Medical/dental necessity decisions are made only by a dental consultant, who:
+Medical/dental necessity decisions are made with the input and expertise of a dental consultant, who: